When do the NWU’s applications open each year?

 When do NWU’s applications close?

-The closing date for selection courses and residence applications is 30 June.
+The closing date for selection courses is 30 June.

-For all other courses, the closing date is 31 August.
+For all other courses and residence applications, the closing date is 31 August.

 Can I change my course after I have applied?